 The Company has a robust and regular solvency monitoring process in place together with a strong risk management framework.
-Since February 2020 the Company and the wider group has been monitoring the impact of the pandemic on solvency levels, and up to the date of this report being published no instances of a breach of its Minimum Capital Requirement (MCR), Solvency Capital Requirement (SCR) or the Board's risk appetite have been identified .
+Since February 2020 the Company and the wider group has been monitoring the impact of the pandemic on solvency levels, and up to the date of this report being published no instances of a breach of its MCR, SCR or the Board's risk appetite have been identified.

 The Company's market risk is impacted in the form of reduced asset valuations in certain investment classes and uncertainty around valuation.
 Operational risk is heightened with a significant and rapid migration to a remote working environment and additional risk associated with key suppliers.
+Insurance risk has also been impacted as there have been excess deaths over the year that are likely due to Covid -19.